Items

 Do you deliver the products you sell directly to the Customer?
 Yes/No

-If No, -> Drop ship (if you never stock it it can be a non-stock item, if you stock it sometimes it should be a stock item).
+If No, -> Dropship (if you never stock this it can be a non-stock item, if you stock it sometimes it should be a stock item).

 You cannot change the type of an item once it is created